 North Cadbury Court

-Such is the love of the idea of medieval gambling there there is even a Grade I Listed building in England with a 13th century, medieval hall (built by the de Moels) which has been converted into a country house with a modern casino in its basement!
-This might be one of the smallest casinos in the world with space for just 30 gamblers who can choose to play at a blackjack table, roulette wheel and or even in a dedicated poker room.
+Such is the love of the idea of medieval gambling there there is even a Grade I Listed building in England with a 13th century, medieval hall (built by the de Moels).
+This has been converted in more recent history to a country house with a modern casino in its basement!
+This might be one of the smallest casinos in the world!
+It has space for just 30 gamblers who can choose to play at a blackjack table, roulette wheel and or even in a dedicated poker room.